TotalChris/Karabiner-Presets/README.md

 # Karabiner-Elements Presets
 As a long-time Windows user, entering MacOS was really jarring.
 I was used to smacking the Win key and typing out whatever I wanted to search and getting quick web results.
 That's why I started mapping my command key to Spotlight search.
-These files are advanced configurations I've made since then to improve my experience, each focusing on the power of the Command key.
+These files are advanced configurations I've made since then to improve my experience, mostly focusing on the power of the Command key.

 # Installation
 > Before choosing your presets, install "Control to Command" first.